 In the first instance, it is important to contact the SENDCo as she has overall responsibility for provision of the pupils with SEND.
 Mrs Clarke is always willing to listen and support issues, making amendments where possible to ensure the very best outcomes for pupils and their families.
-Should a resolution not be found, the Head teacher Mrs Wood can be contacted through the school office.
+Should a resolution not be found, the Head teacher Mrs Wood can be contacted through the office.

-If no resolution is found after following this pathway, it is recommended that parents/carers follow the school's complaints procedures, set out in the policy available directly from the school, or on the website.
+If no resolution is found after following this pathway, it is recommended that parents/carers follow the complaints procedures, set out in the policy available directly from the office or website.